How we work

 7. Limits and trust

 We treat the reports as one input for decisions, not a complete substitute for primary due diligence.
-Sources are public, AI-generated, and labeled accordingly.
+Sources are public and cited throughout.
 Material claims are anchored to public references rather than proprietary interviews.